Mumbai–Ahmedabad high-speed rail corridor: 2020

-With land acquisition issues and the COVID-19 pandemic, the project faced a setback and the construction works were thereby delayed.
-In July, about 60% of the required land was acquired and the rest was said to be on the verge of completion.
+With land acquisition issues and the COVID-19 pandemic, the project faced a setback, and the construction works were thereby delayed.
+In July, about 60% of the required land was acquired, and the rest was said to be on the verge of completion.
 Civil works tenders covering 68% corridor (345 km out of 508 km, of 245 km 77% land in Gujarat, 80% in Dadra & Nagar Haveli and 22% in Maharashtra) and a separate tender for 28 steel bridges were allocated, with the remaining tendering process awarded later.
 By the end of the year, the contract for a stretch of 88 km, about 17% of the total length of 508 km was awarded.

 2021

 In February 2021, Larsen and Toubro (L&T) began the Pier Works, marking a major milestone of the project.
 In May, L&T started pouring concrete to cast the first pier of the corridor.
 In July, Railway Minister, Ashwini Vaishnaw reviewed the entire project.
 According to PTI report, out of the 74% of land acquired until this date, the majority of 96% fell in Gujarat, while only 25% fell in the state of Maharashtra.
 Besides, 96% of the land needed for the project in Dadra and Nagar Haveli had already been acquired.
-In the following month, NHSRC invited bids for design, construction, installation, testing and commissioning of Sabarmati Depot that consisted of a workshop, inspection sheds, various buildings, maintenance facilities and associated works.
-Later in August, NHSRC completed casting of the first full height (13.05 m) pier of corridor.
+In the following month, NHSRCL invited bids for design, construction, installation, testing and commissioning of Sabarmati Depot that consisted of a workshop, inspection sheds, various buildings, maintenance facilities and associated works.
+Later in August, NHSRCL completed casting of the first full height (13.05 m) pier of corridor.
 The pier was cast with 183 cubic metres of concrete quantity and 18.820 MT of steel.

 On 10 September, L&T inaugurated the first indigenously designed and manufactured 'Full Span Launching Equipment-Straddle Carrier and Girder Transporter' to expedite the construction of viaduct for Mumbai- Ahmedabad High Speed Rail corridor.
 On 29 September, it was announced the 50 km stretch from Surat to Bilimora would be operational by 2026, while the remainder of the Gujarat section was expected to be completed by 2024.
 In October, the joint venture of IRCON International and DRA Infracon won package C7 on 4 October, comprising a viaduct between Anand and Sabarmati, including 2 HSR stations at Sabarmati and Ahmedabad.
-NHSRC then invited the bids for the tunnelling work on 21 kilometres underground, including a 7 kilometre long undersea tunnel on 30 October.
+NHSRCL then invited the bids for the tunnelling work on 21 kilometres underground, including a 7 kilometre long undersea tunnel on 30 October.

 In November, the casting of 970-tonne full span pre-stressed concrete (PSC) box girder began near Naslipore village, Navsari district, Gujarat.
-NHSRC then erected the first full span 40 m box girder of the corridor, near Navsari.
-By the end of the year, NHSRC had acquired 40.39% of the total land required for the project in Maharashtra.
+NHSRCL then erected the first full span 40 m box girder of the corridor, near Navsari.
+By the end of the year, NHSRCL had acquired 40.39% of the total land required for the project in Maharashtra.
 It was said that the construction work would not commence until 80-90% of the land was acquired.
 While in the case of Gujarat, 98.5% of the land was acquired.